 Everything about champagne adds to its magic, from its mysterious beginnings to its production, a blending technique jealously guarded by each major house or brand.
 It is the most famous wine in the world, and also the most copied.
 However, it is made in the Champagne region and nowhere else.

 The Champagne region is centered 90 miles northeast of Paris and are France's most northerly vineyards.
-The region comprises of around 310 villages spread accross five departments Aube, Houts-Marne, Marne, and sme villages in Aisne and Seine-en-Marne.
+The region comprises around 310 villages spread across five departments Aube, Houts-Marne, Marne, and small villages in Aisne and Seine-en-Marne.

 Champagne region has a great history, beautiful landscapes and many scenic routes with picturesque villages, forests, superb vineyards, not to forget the « champenois » lifestyle!
 Like all wine regions of France following the AOC (Appellation d’Origine Contrôlée) rules, the area where the champagne is produced is delimited.
 5 sub-regions can beidentified which are: Aube, Côte des Blancs, Côte de Sézanne, Montagne de Reims, and Vallée de la Marne.